 For instance she defended a remark in the episode Hell Bent where a character called The General makes fun of men by saying that all men are egotists.

-Whovian Feminism I also find brings up the fact that people she doesn’t like on twitter are white and men.
+Whovian Feminism has made many more misandristic comments online.
+I also find that she brings up the fact that people she doesn’t like on twitter are white and men.
 This might seem like a small thing to complain about at first, but its actually very bad.

 What the hell does the colour of someones skin have to do with their opinions?
 Imagine if someone commented here and I just dismissed them as “okay black guy whatever you say”.
 That would be racist as it would show that I looked down on his opinions even more because he was black.